chrisalley/markdown-garden/source/guides/emphasis/stress-emphasis.md

 Stress Emphasis is used to represent text that should be emphasised.

 In Markdown, stress emphasis is defined by placing asterisks or underscores around the text that is to be emphasised.
-For example, the emphasise the word "quick":
+For example, to emphasise the word "quick":

 ```markdown